sdebruyn/dbt-timescaledb/docs/usage/indexes.md

     ```

 !!! info
-    Consult the [dbt Postgres docs](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) for more information on how indexes can be configured.
+    Consult the [dbt Postgres docs](https://docs.getdbt.com/reference/resource-configs/postgres-configs#indexes) for more information regarding how indexes can be configured.